 Knows Your Business

-Once your agent has a basic understanding of your company's risk, he or she should analyze your coverage needs.
+Once your agent has a basic understanding of your company's business, he or she should help you decide what coverages you need.
 Some types of insurance, such as auto liability and workers compensation, are compulsory.
 Others are not mandated by law but are crucial nonetheless.
 An example is general liability insurance.
 Some types of insurance (like auto physical damage coverage) are valuable but not always essential.
-To make the most of your insurance budget ask your agent to rank the coverages he or she recommends based on their relative benefit to your business.
+To make the most of your insurance budget, you can ask your agent to help you rank the coverages by importance.

-The next step is to submit applications on your behalf to one or more insurance companies.
+Once you've decided on coverages, your agent should submit an application to one or more insurance companies.
 If you are using an independent agent, he or she should be familiar with the products offered by the insurers the agency represents.
 Your agent should also know which of these products will best suit your needs.
-Preferably, your agent will obtain quotes from several insurers.
-However, this may not be possible if your business is risky, has unusual characteristics or a poor loss history.
+While it's preferable to obtain quotes from several insurers, this may not be possible if your business is risky, has unusual characteristics, or a poor loss history.
 In that event, your agent may ask a surplus lines broker to obtain quotes from one or more non-admitted insurers. one or more insurance companies.

-Once your agent has received quotes from the insurers, he or she should help you compare them.
+Once insurers have provided quotes, your agent should help you understand them.
 It is your agent's responsibility to ensure that the quoted premiums include the coverages you requested.
-If the premium is more than your business can afford or the coverages or limits don't meet your needs, your agent should try to negotiate a better deal on your behalf.
-Once the quotes have been finalized your agent should help you select the policy that best suits your needs.
+If the premium is more than your business can afford or the coverages or limits don't meet your needs, your agent should try to negotiate a better deal.
+Once the quotes have been finalized, your agent should answer any questions you have about the policies you are purchasing.

 If your company sustains a loss, your agent should provide guidance in completing claim forms and submitting them to the insurer.
 The agent should monitor the claim to ensure it is processed promptly.
 If your claim payment is delayed or denied, perhaps due to missing or inaccurate information, your agent can talk to the adjuster on your behalf to speed up the payment process.
 Once your claim has been paid, your agent can help you determine whether the payment amount is fair and reasonable.